littlepunks/autohome/README.md

 # Description

 AutoHome is a node.js based home automation controller that runs on a Raspberry Pi (or PC) and utilises a MySensors (www.mysensors.org) radio based (NRF24L01+ 2.4 Ghz) sensor network for sensor data.

 The controller module is connected to a USB/Serially attached MySensors gateway (Arduino Nano) that in turn connects to the sensors via radio.

 It supports TP-Link, Tuya and Wemo smart switches.

-The software is currently designed to connect to MySensors API 1.5
+The software is currently designed to connect to MySensors API 1.5.

+Instructions are provided, at least partially, for Windows (10/11), Raspbian and Ubuntu.

 # Files